sysucg2019/sysucg2019.github.io/about.md

 </table>

 ## FAQs
-- How can I access the resources (slide and assignment)?
+- How can I access the resources (slides and assignments)?
   - Resources will be regularly updated on this site.
 You can download slides from the page [Schedule](https://sysucg2019.github.io/schedule) and assignments from [Assignment](https://sysucg2019.github.io/assignment).